Wiring Q.bloxx Classic Modules in a Distributed System Setup

 Introduction

 The Q.station 101 controller includes four UART interfaces for communication with Q.bloxx modules via an RS-485 bus.
 The RS-485 connection can be made through a backplane (integrated in the module socket) or wired for remote installations.
-All connected modules are automatically time-synchronized with ±0.5 µs jitter.
+All connected modules are automatically time-synchronised with ±0.5 µs jitter.

 Each UART supports up to 16 modules, allowing a maximum of 64 modules per Q.station 101.
 The actual number of modules and data throughput depend on the configured baud rate, which is influenced by the RS-485 bus length.
 See Baud rate versus bus length for details.